rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

 ### ClusterTask

-we can do in an easier with ClusterTask :
+we can do in an easier with ClusterTask (Not installed in this LAB) :

     apiVersion: tekton.dev/v1beta1
     kind: Pipeline